‘It’s still hard to look at’: The story behind the searing photo of Charlottesville’s worst day.

 “She decided to hang out a bit longer,” Blair said.
 “It was like victory.
 Hey, these are our streets.”

 At that moment, a few blocks away, at least one person was not ready to cede them.
-A gray Dodge Charger with Ohio plates turned onto Fourth Street SE, heading south.
+A gray Dodge Challenger with Ohio plates turned onto Fourth Street SE, heading south.

 Down on East Water Street, calls erupted from someone trying to steer the cheerful mob: “Left!
 Go left!”